michellejl/project_starts/README.md

 # project starts

-Collection of various files for starting different projects I commonly work on with the base code that I don't want to type in every single time.
+Collection of various files for starting different projects I commonly work on with the base code so that I don't have to type in every single time.

 Projects Included:
-* WordPress Child Theme --> Base required files for creating a child theme
+* WordPress Child Theme --> Base required files for creating a child theme.
+Includes styles.css and functions.php.
+The functions.php file includes enqueuing of the font-awesome styles.